-See pages 10 - 11 for important safety information and warnings about how to properly position seats and seat-backs.
-Adjust the seat before you start driving.
+See pages 12 - 13 for important safety information and warnings about how to properly position seats and seat-backs.

+Make all seat adjustments before you start driving.

 To adjust the seat forward and backward, pull up on the lever under the seat cushion's front edge.
 Move the seat to the desired position and release the lever.
 Try to move the seat to make sure it is locked in position.